Lumiera

 3. do it as late as possible

 These may guide the process of finding the right place for the Quantiser(s) to apply.
-We need some information flows to be joined in order to be able to do the quantisation, which leaves us with just a few possible junction points where to place quantisation: The backend, the GUI, the player, the session.
+We need some information flows to be joined in order to be able to do the quantisation, which leaves us with just a few possible junction points where to place quantisation: the Vault, the GUI, the player and the session.

-• putting it into the backend seems to be the most reasonable at first sight: We can “do away” with nasty things soon, especially if they are technicalities, “get a clean state soon” — and hasn’t frame quantisation something to do with media data, which is handled in the backend?
+• putting it into the vault layer seems to be the most reasonable at first sight: we can “do away” with nasty things soon, especially if they are technicalities, “get a clean state soon” — and hasn’t frame quantisation something to do with media data, which is handled in the vault?

 Well, actually, all of those are pitfalls to trap the unwary.
-About cleanliness, well (sigh).
-Doing rounding soon will leave us with a huge amount of degraded information flows throughout the whole system; thus the general rule to do it as late as possible.
-Uncrippled information is enablement.
-And last but not least: the frame quantisation is connected to the output format — and the backend is likely within the whole application the subsystem most remote and unaware of output requirements.
+About cleanliness, well, sigh!
+Doing rounding soon will leave us with a huge amount of degraded information flows throughout the whole system; as a consequence, the general rule is to do it as late as possible.
+Uncrippled information is an enablement.
+And last but not least: the frame quantisation is connected to the output format — and the vault layer is likely within the whole application the subsystem most remote and unaware of output requirements.

-• rounding/quantising in the GUI is extremely common within media applications; unfortunately there seems to be not a single rational argument supporting that habit.
-Most of all, it violates the subsidiarity principle.
+• rounding/quantising in the GUI is extremely common within media applications; unfortunately there does not appear to be a single rational argument in support of this habit.
+Most of all, it is a violation of the subsidiarity principle.